-- 5.5.1 At the end of the first assessment stage, applicants who received a ranking of 'B' will be provided with a percentile range indicting roughly where their application ranked in relation to others.
-They will also be provided with a feedback report comprising a panel consensus statement. - 5.5.2 Following the outcome of the second stage of assessment of A-rated applications, all applicants will be notified as to the outcome of their application.
-Those who do not receive an offer of funding will be added to a reserve list for funding.
-All applicants who progressed to the second stage will receive an evaluation report comprising a panel consensus statement, a percentile range indicting roughly where their application ranked in relation to others and details of any borderline criteria that were used in determining the final rank of the application. - 5.5.3 The panel consensus statement is a key element of the information provided to the applicants at the end of the evaluation process.
+- 5.5.2 At the end of the second assessment stage, applicants who received a ranking of 'B' (see section 5.3.2) will be provided with a percentile range indicting broadly where their application ranked in relation to others.
+They will also be provided with a feedback report comprising a panel consensus statement and the commentary from stage 1 remote peer reviewers. - 5.5.3 After the third (final) assessment stage, all applicants will be notified as to the outcome of their application.
+Those who do not receive an offer of funding will be added to a reserve list for funding, though this list will be limited in number due to the low probability of award declines.
+All applicants who progressed to the third stage will receive an evaluation report comprising a panel consensus statement, a percentile range indicting roughly where their application ranked in relation to others and details of any mechanism used in determining the final rank of the application. - 5.5.4 The panel consensus statement is a key element of the information provided to the applicants at the end of the evaluation process.
 The panel comments reflect the consensus decision taken by the panel as a whole, based on prior assessments from remote peer reviewers, and on a thorough discussion and on the ranking against other proposals during the panel meeting.